 For the purpose of filing for an order of protection, domestic violence is when a family or household member commits stalking or commits, attempts to commit, or threatens to commit abuse, which is defined as any of the following acts:*

-Stalking is defined as when someone purposely and repeatedly acts in a way that reasonably causes you alarm (fear of danger of physical harm) and that serves no legitimate purpose.
+Stalking is defined as when someone purposely acts in a way that reasonably causes you alarm (fear of danger of physical harm) and that serves no legitimate purpose - the actions must occur two or more times.
 Examples of stalking behavior are repeatedly following you or making unwanted communication / contact with you.***

 ** MO ST § 455.010(1)